Advanced Yellow-billed Cuckoo Field Workshop

 About the Instructor

 Adam Petry brings unparalleled field expertise to this workshop.
-He is a member of the Yellow-billed Cuckoo Working Group Steering Committee and has studied cuckoos in Colorado for fifteen years.
+He is a member of the Yellow-billed Cuckoo Working Group Steering Committee and has led the Survey Protocol Training and Advanced Field Workshop for nearly a decade.
 In 2025, he located five concurrently active YBCU nests in one river valley, which exceeded the USFWS estimate for the entire state.
-Since 2017, he has trained hundreds of biologists through the YBCU Survey Protocol Training and Advanced Field Workshop.

 2 reviews for Advanced Yellow-billed Cuckoo Field Workshop